Employment

 Orientation & Mobility Specialist

-The Orientation and Mobility Specialist will provide assessment and training to a wide range of clients with visual impairment and will be responsible for appropriate documentation.
-This person will participate as a member of a multidisciplinary team that includes technology instruction, occupational therapy, support, and optometry.
+This position will provide assessment and training to a wide range of clients with visual impairment, and will be responsible for appropriate documentation.
+This person will participate as a member of a multidisciplinary team that includes technology instruction, occupational therapy, support and optometry.

 Responsibilities to fulfilling the Vision Forward mission: